bb-io/AzureTextTranslator/README.md

 ## Connecting

-1. Navigate to Apps, and identify the **Microsoft Translator** app.
+1. Navigate to Apps, and identify the **Azure AI Translator** app.
 You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Fill all the required fields: